-The Department of Theatre and Film Studies offers a theatre major and theatre minor, a film minor, and, through the Music Department, a musical theatre voice concentration.
+The Department of Theatre offers a theatre major and a theatre minor.

 Integrating faith and the dramatic disciplines

 It is difficult to imagine in today's media saturated, postmodern, narrative-focused culture, that one can consider him/herself adequately educated without having developed an understanding of how dramatic art works and impacts its audiences and practitioners.
 It is our prayer that students here are prepared to become "missionaries" to the dramatic professions.
 That is to say, we seek to help them become both skilled in dramatic craft and mature in Christian discipleship, that they might one day enter the professional stage and film worlds in order to produce fine art to the glory of God, but also to reach out to a lost “people group” (dramatic professionals) who will not very likely be reached by outsiders.
 The dramatic arts are arguably one of the most influential modes of cultural communication today.
 We would be foolish to neglect proclaiming the Kingdom of God in this vital marketplace.
 It is our prayer that students are prepared to humbly serve through story -- trained to be skilled theatre artists who use their God-given dramatic talents to embody His love for their neighbors --whether on campus, in the church, the local community, or the wider dramatic arts world.

 The dramatic arts thrive on liberal arts education!